Army Job MOS 09L Interpreter/Translator

 Military occupational specialty (MOS) 09L (which is spoken aloud as "zero nine lima") started out as a pilot program when the Army was seeking more fluent speakers of the Arabic, Pashto and Dari Persian languages.

-In order to serve in this job, you have to be able to fluently speak and read a dialect of one of these languages.
+To serve in this job, you have to be able to fluently speak and read a dialect of one of these languages.
 Cultural awareness of Middle Eastern countries is key to this role as well.

 Here's the list of language dialects the Army seeks in candidates for MOS 09L: